duckietown/dt-hardware-benchmark-backend/README.md

 docker run -dit -p 5000:5000 -e LOCAL=true -v/data:/~/data bm_backend
 ```

+to see the API Documentation go to `localhost:5000`

 ## Send data from CLI
 purt meta in a file e.g data.json
 ```json